h2oai/h2o-2/h2o-docs/source/Ruser/Rinstall.rst

 Install H\ :sub:`2`\ O package in R
 ===================================

-Currently there are three different ways to install the H\ :sub:`2`\ O package in R and depending on the build or version of H\ :sub:`2`\ O the user wants to install one method will be more applicable than the others.
-The instructions below will walk the user through download from CRAN, download from 0xdata website, and install from the most recent source code; all of which makes the assumption that the R session is running R 2.13.0 or later.
+Currently, there are two different ways to install the H\ :sub:`2`\ O package in R. If you are using R 2.13.0 or later, the following instructions describe how to download the build from the 0xdata website and how to install from the most recent source code.

-- 0xdata website has the most recent stable releases of H\ :sub:`2`\ O as well as the bleeding edge nightly build
+- The 0xdata `website <http://0xdata.com/download/>`_ has the most recent stable releases of H\ :sub:`2`\ O as well as the bleeding edge nightly build.
-- CRAN has a policy of updating packages every few weeks to months so the most recent or the last stable release would be available
-- Git has most recent changes committed and a build will be made nightly from the source code, however stability is not guaranteed
+- `GitHub <http://github.com/0xdata>`_ has most recent changes committed and a build will be made nightly from the source code; however, stability is not guaranteed.

 Quick Start Video
 """""""""""""""""